nyannkov/Psgino/MML.md

 #### ,(COMMA)

-MML of each part can be concatenated with commas.
+MML for each part can be concatenated using commas.
 Since PSG has 3 tone channels, up to 3 MMLs can be concatenated.

 **Example:**
 ```